calixfar/ARTICLES/how_to_create_context_VTEX_IO.md

-### HOW TO CREATE CONTEXTS AND SHARE INFORMATION BETWEEN BLOCKS
+### SHARING INFORMATION BETWEEN BLOCKS USING REACT CONTEXTS

 This article begins with a simple question, how is it possible to share data betweeen blocks.